Undergraduate Coordinator of Business and Finance; Associate Professor of Practice in Finance

-Offer Shapir is an Undergraduate Coordinator of Business and Finance and an Associate Professor of Practice of Economics at NYU Shanghai.
+Offer Shapir is an Undergraduate Coordinator of Business and Finance and an Associate Professor of Practice in Finance at NYU Shanghai.
 Prior to joining NYU Shanghai, he was adjunct lecturer at the Department of Economics, Ben-Gurion University of the Negev, Israel.
 He holds a PhD from Ben Gurion University.

 Shapir’s research interests are empirical finance, credit risk, and behavioral finance.
 His selected publications include the Journal of Banking and Finance and Economics Letters.